 - A. Purpose.
 The purpose of this subsection is to further the purposes of this Ordinance by allowing new construction within the Historic Special District that preserves, protects, and enhances the essential character of the District.
 This subsection provides standards to ensure that new buildings are designed and built in a manner which is compatible with the essential character of the district. - B. Applicability.
-The following standards shall be used by the Review Board in reviewing applications for Certificate of Appropriateness when New Construction of a Primary or Accessory Building, or an Addition to a Primary or Accessory Building, is proposed within the Historic Special District. - C. Standards. - Scale and form.
+The following standards shall be used by the Review Board in reviewing applications for Certificate of Appropriateness when New Construction of a Primary or Accessory Building, or an Addition to a Primary or Accessory Building, is proposed within the Historic Special District. - C. Standards. - 1.
+Scale and form.
 In addition to the requirements for the Historic Special District as outlined in the Core Zoning Code, Article 2: District Standards as well as any applicable Design Standards as outlined in Article 5, the following standards related to building scale and form shall also apply: - a.
 Height.
+The proposed height of the building shall be visibly compatible with immediately adjacent structures and the neighborhood as a whole when viewed from the public realm. - b.
+Width.
+The width of a building shall be visually compatible with immediately adjacent structures and the neighborhood as a whole when viewed from the public realm.

+a.
+Height.
 Within allowable height limits, a proposed building or addition shall be visually related to its immediate neighbors.
-Where the new building or addition is proposed to be more than 20% taller or shorter than immediate neighboring structures, the applicant must demonstrate that the character of the streetscape and the scale and character of the pedestrian-oriented lower portions of the building are preserved.
+Where the new building or addition is proposed to be more than 20% taller or shorter than immediate neighboring structures, the applicant must demonstrate that the character of the streetscape and the scale and character of the pedestrian oriented lower portions of the building are preserved.